nhithaivn/coding-guideline/HTML.md

 ```html
 data-my-attr
 ```
-d used should be unique across the page.
+Id used should be unique across the page.
 Id, if present, should be the first attribute of an element followed by class (if present)
 ```html
 <!-- bad -->
 <input maxlength="20" id="email" type="email" class="login-box">